 Cash is the engine that powers your holiday and it comes in many different types and flavors.
 U.S. dollars are increasingly becoming the common currency in Belize.
 They are accepted practically anywhere at the standard two BZ Dollars for one U.S. Dollar exchange rate.
 You will be hard-pressed to find anyone to take other currencies except Euros and Pounds Sterling and the banks will not give you a good exchange rate for these currencies.
 Try not to change too much of your money into local dollars – as they are worthless outside Belize.
 But if you need local currency one of the easiest ways is through the use of an ATM or automated teller machine offered by all banks here.

 The country has four banks.
-The Belize Bank, Atlantic Bank, Heritage Bank, and Scotia Bank and, all have ATMs.
+The Belize Bank, Atlantic Bank, Heritage Bank, and National Bank of Belize all have ATMs.
 There are also several credit unions – the largest being the Holy Redeemer Credit Union affiliated with the Roman Catholic Church.
 While banking staff are very friendly and professional – banking fees are higher than those you might accustomed to at home.
 Banks here charge interest rates between 12 and 18 per cent (and sometimes even more) for mortgages and personal loans.

 Credit cards including mainly Visa and MasterCard and American Express, are widely accepted in most hotels, restaurants and tourism-related businesses – for example dive shops and auto rentals, and also at almost any well-stocked supermarkets.
 Smaller shops and restaurants do not generally accept credit cards – so ask before you run up a bill.
 Some local businesses add on their own fee for credit card payments so it would be wise to ask in advance.